 The projected cash flows have been developed to reflect the expected mine production over the life of the mine adjusted by the effects of other factors such as inflation rate.
-The pre-tax discount rate applied to the cash flow projections as at December 31, 2020 and 2019 is 15.80%.
+The pre-tax discount rate applied to the cash flow projections as at December 31, 2021 and 2020 is 8.17 % and 15.80%, respectively.
 As a result of this analysis, management concluded that property, plant and equipment is not impaired.